rladiesPHL/2022_datathon/analyses/team1/kathrine_m/team1_report.md

 an *Active Client* was defined as a client who had used at least one service (volunteer services, pantry, or care management) in at least one of the previous two months.
-This is a lagging indicator and the impact of the COVID-19 pandemic can be seen in 2020 and a hopeful uptick in service usage following vaccination roll out in early 2021 (Figure 1).
+This is a lagging indicator and the impact of the COVID-19 pandemic can be seen in 2020, followed by a hopeful uptick in service usage following vaccination roll out in early 2021 (Figure 1).
 A limitation of this metric is that it does not take into account the intensity of service utilization; however, the inclusion criteria can be modified to narrow or widen the window as desired.
 See the Appendix for more details about how this metric was created.

 ![Figure 1.
 Client
 activity](https://github.com/brndngrhm/2022_datathon/blob/main/analyses/team1/brendan_g/charts_for_presentation_files/figure-gfm/unnamed-chunk-6-1.png?raw=true)